Media-Bias-Group/TASSY-A-Text-Annotation-Survey-System/README.md

 ## Extracting the survey output

-The output is extracted in the CSV format.
-Use the below command to open the interactive python shell.
+The output is extracted in CSV format.
+Use the command below to open the interactive python shell.

 `python -i db_helper.py`